zama-ai/concrete-ml/docs/getting-started/concepts.md

 1. **client/server deployment:** In a client/server setting, the model can be exported in a way that:
    - allows the client to generate keys, encrypt, and decrypt.
    - provides a compiled model that can run on the server to perform inference on encrypted data.
-1. **key generation:** The data owner (client) needs to generate a pair of private keys (to encrypt/decrypt their data and results) and a public evaluation key (for the model's FHE evaluation on the server).
+1. **key generation:** The data owner (client) needs to generate a set of keys: a private key (to encrypt/decrypt their data and results) and a public evaluation key (for the model's FHE evaluation on the server).

 You can find an example of the model deployment workflow [here](../advanced_examples/ClientServer.ipynb).